stistrup/rme-gain-kernel-patch/README.md

 01000010\
 etc.

-it goes all the way up to 62, then it strays of this pattern.
+it goes all the way up to 62, then it strays of this pattern for the last 3 values.
+Which makes sense in the hexadecial sequence in the [messages](https://github.com/stistrup/rme-gain-kernel-patch/blob/main/docs/usb%20gain%20messages.txt)
-If you look inside the [usb message list](https://github.com/stistrup/rme-gain-kernel-patch/blob/main/docs/usb%20gain%20messages.txt), that anomoly makes sense if you look at the hex values.

 My only way to make sense of this is that it's split up like that for "fine" and "coarse" control.
 Who knows.